-The path of renewed citizenship, as it emerges from parliamentary work If it is respected and practised proactively, it will, of course, play a major role.
-It would be desirable that its resolute implementation should be reflected in the evaluation of pupils, and that the two phases provided for in the framework of schooling should be taken into account in individual results, in the form, for example, of "bonus" points in examinations.
+The process of renewed citizenship, as it emerges from parliamentary work8, if it is respected and practised voluntarily, will of course play a major role here.
+It would be desirable that its resolute implementation should be reflected in an evaluation of the students, and that the two phases provided for in the framework of the schooling be taken into account in individual results, for example in the form of "bonus" points in examinations.

 The opportunity offered by the Universal National Service (UNS) must, of course, be seized to raise awareness of defence and to recruit for the forces.
-Volunteering to serve in the armed forces, either prompted by the UNS or spontaneous, could be encouraged by the awarding of bonuses such as retirement points or priorities for recruitment at the end of service.
+Voluntary service in the armed forces, either prompted by the UNS or spontaneous, could be encouraged by the awarding of bonuses such as retirement points or priorities for recruitment at the end of service.
 Students or pupils of the Grandes Ecoles could be required to undergo military preparation with a view to giving them, as part of the reserve, training in defence matters in correlation with their level of education.
 This is an area to be explored, with a view to political decisions to be taken within the framework of legal or regulatory provisions which will, if necessary, have to evolve.

 Furthermore, the quality of recruitment depends, and will continue to depend, on the professional and social prospects offered to the soldier who, coming from society, will return to it.
 It is normal for the Army to seek to retain the best of its "contract workers", officers, non-commissioned officers or non-commissioned members, but not all of them are called upon to It seems essential, if we want to maintain a quality flow, that those who leave the institution after a few years are not left on the road.
-The real effort, already made by the armies, and in particular by the Army, must be continued, because it is important that those who leave our institution should be its promoters and not its detractors (cf. report LPM §3.1.3.2. " Attractiveness factor... the professional transition will be improved").
+The real effort already made by the armed forces, and in particular by the Army, must be continued, because it is important that those who leave our institution should be its promoters and not its detractors (cf. LPM report §3.1.3.2.
+"Attractiveness factor... the professional transition will be improved").